 some selected clades that have largely been neglected in phylogenetic studies.

 November 21, 2020

 Strisores: Following Chen & Field (2020), I added the newly coined clade names Letornithes and Sedentaves

 to the taxonomy of Strisores.
 However, I will not follow their suggestions for panclade names.
 (Please refer to Note: „Pan-clades“ for further information).

 November 15, 2020

 Note: „Avian orders“: I added this chapter hoping to launch a discussion on the question: What is an avian order?

 Palaeognathae: I adopt the phylogeny of Kuhl et al. (2021).
 However, the reconstruction of the phylogeny of Palaeognathae remains problematic.
 I guess this is largely due to the fact that, apart from their neognathous sister-clade, relevant outgroups diverged a long time ago, e.g. turtles some 170mya and crocodiles some 150mya.

 October 24, 2020

-Higher phylogeny: I adopt the phylogeny of Kuhl at al. (2021), because of the broad taxonomic coverage (all 106 non-passerine and 115 passerine families) and the conclusive results.
-They found that 3’UTR sequences yielded a well-resolved and stable tree-topology.
+Higher phylogeny: I adopt the phylogeny of Kuhl et al. (2021) because of both the broad taxonomic coverage (all 106 non-passerine and 115 passerine families) and the conclusive results.
+The authors found that 3’UTR sequences yielded a well-resolved and stable tree-topology.
 Their results confirm most previous assumptions.